 - In a professional field (accountant, medical, legal, teacher)

 There are also lenders that may consider approving you, even if you’ve been a contractor in the UK for just six months.

 How much can contractors borrow for a mortgage?

-Lenders have different methods to assess the affordability of contractors.
-The amount you can borrow will vary.
-A lot of specialist lenders will usually assess affordability by using the below calculation:
+Lenders each use different methods to assess the affordability of contractors.
+The amount you can borrow will vary depending on the lender you’ve applied with.
+Nonetheless, lenders will usually assess affordability by using the below calculation: